Permanent antimicrobial surface coating

-Every year, we hear about an increasing number of infectious diseases caused by multidrug resistant (MDR) germs.
+Every year we hear about an increasing number of infectious diseases caused by multidrug-resistant (MDR) germs.
 More than 600,000 hospital patients become infected with MRSA each year, and 270,000 people die from sepsis each year in the U.S. alone.

-I don't know about you guys, but I think these are scary numbers.
-Many of these people head to the hospital because of a small cut on their fingers and, after a few weeks, leave in a coffin.
-That's why superbugs make WHO´s list of the top 10 global health threats.
+I don’t know about you, but I find these numbers scary.
+Many of these people go to the hospital for a small cut on their finger and leave a few weeks later in coffins.
+This is why “superbugs” are on the WHO list of the 10 worst global health threats.

-But did you know that LIQUID GUARD® is an antimicrobial spray that works against superbugs - permanently?
-Before we discuss its benefits, first things first.
+But did you know that LIQUID GUARD® is an antimicrobial spray that works against the “superbugs” – even permanently?
+But before we talk about the benefits, first things first.

-If the bacteria spread through the blood in the body, this is referred to as blood poisoning.
-In the worst-case scenario, organ functions can fail.
-This can be life-threatening.
+When the bacteria spread through the blood in the body, it is called blood poisoning.
+In the worst case, organs can fail

 - Stay in a nursing home

 - Antibiotic therapy within the last six months

 - Open, large and poorly healing wounds